JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 confess a guilty knowledge of the disappearance of the Diamond.
 For her own sake, I had purposely shown no special interest in what was coming;
-for her own sake, I had purposely looked at the billiard-balls, instead of looking at HER–and what had been the result?
+for her own sake, I had purposely looked at the billiard-balls, instead of looking at _Her_–and what had been the result?
 I had sent her away from me, wounded to the heart!
 On the Saturday again–on the day when she must have foreseen, after what Penelope had told her, that my departure was close at hand–the same fatality still pursued us.
 She had once more